Elephant Conservation in Africa

 Pressure on natural habitats is fueling extreme climates and species loss.
 Human population and technological growth are creating a global network of people that are more aware of – and more accountable for – the fragile state of the planet.
 Now, more than ever.

-It is clear that recent human history has imposed an imbalance in ecosystems on Earth.
-It is unbearably sad to stand by while entire species go extinct, knowing that the most beautiful animals on the planet are far from safe, knowing that this generation may be the last to live in a world with elephants in the wild, knowing that wild places may only exist in picture books for our children's children and so on.
+It is clear that recent history has imposed an imbalance in ecosystems on Earth.
+It is unbearably sad to stand by while entire species go extinct, knowing that the most beautiful animals on the planet are far from safe, knowing that this human generation may be the last to live in a world with elephants in the wild.
+And knowing that wild places may only exist in picture books for our children's children and so on.

 Elephants are in a constant battle for survival.
 Poaching – where elephants are killed for their ivory – has increased at an alarming rate with the emergence of an affluent middle class in China.
 Half of the African elephant population has been lost in the last thirty-five years.
 One hundred thousand elephants have been poached in the last three years alone.
 There’s less than four hundred thousand left.
 An average of one hundred elephants are killed for their tusks every day, so it is not hard to see where this story goes if we do not change something, somewhere, soon.